mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 }
 ```

-As you can see in the provided example, the Color struct introduces a new function called mix.
+As you can see in the provided example, the *Color* struct introduces a new function called *mix*.
 This function accepts three parameters.
 The first parameter specifies the color you intend to blend with.
 The second parameter represents the proportion of the primary color in the blend.

 The third parameter specifies the color space for blending.
-By default, the perceptual color space is used, which closely resembles human eye color recognition.
-Alternatively, you can select the onDevice color space, which slightly alters the final result and interpolates colors in the device’s color space.
+By default, the *perceptual* color space is used, which closely resembles human eye color recognition.
+Alternatively, you can select the *onDevice* color space, which slightly alters the final result and interpolates colors in the device’s color space.

 ```swift
 struct ContentView: View {